What is Backup and Recovery?

 Cohesity provides a backup and recovery solution that converges multiple point products and backs up data whether it is stored on-prem, at the edge, or in the public cloud on a single multicloud data platform.
 By taking a complex operation and simplifying it for businesses, Cohesity ensures business continuity, minimizes data loss, and reduces the total cost of ownership (TCO).

-As a Leader in Gartner Magic Quadrant Data Center Backup and Recovery Solutions, Cohesity’s business is the data business.
+As a Gartner Magic Quadrant Data Center Backup and Recovery Solutions, Cohesity’s business is the data business.
 Cohesity radically simplifies how organizations manage their data everywhere and derive more value from that data.

 Organizations that choose Cohesity enjoy: